ditanner/KeepUp/README.md

 # Monkey See Monkey Do (MSMD)
 A blinks party game for 1 or more players.
 The more blinks you have, the more players it will support.

 The aim of the game is to follow the instructions displayed on your blinks as quickly as possible.
 Too slow, and you'll lose a life.
+The first player/team to lose all their lives loses.
+The winners get a banana![^1]

 ### Setup